lewagon/dotfiles/01-Ruby/02-Flow-Array/03-Sorting-the-wagon/README.md

 - append a new element to the array
 - access the nth element
 - update an element
-- delete a value at a given index
+- delete an element at a given index